zhisonghuo/Microsoft-Power-Automate/README.md

 For freelance inquiries, please feel free to visit my [Upwork profile](https://www.upwork.com/freelancers/~01f87b63bb7045bb0c).

-If you have questions or would like to discuss potential collaborations on Power Automate projects, please open an issue in this repository, and I'll respond as soon as possible.
+If you have questions or would like to discuss potential collaborations on Power Automate projects, please contact me.

-## How to Use This Repository

-- **Clone or Fork**: Feel free to clone or fork this repository if you wish to use these workflows as a starting point for your own projects.
-- **Issues and Discussions**: If you have suggestions or encounter an issue, please use the 'Issues' tab to let me know.

-## Contributing

-While this portfolio is a personal showcase, contributions in the form of feedback, bug reports, or discussions are welcome.

-Thank you for visiting my Microsoft Power Automate Portfolio!